 You must be willing to put in your all.
 It's worth celebrating your achievements, but you must remember that your journey doesn't end there.
 That's why you need to have a clear vision of exactly where you want to be in life!
 It will prevent you from settling for mediocrity.
 It will help you to avoid complacency.
 It will take you beyond the walls of your comfort zone.
-It will keep you on course and it will lead you to your destination.
+It will keep you on the course, and it will lead you to your destination.

 While I was basking in my success, another student was working hard to be where I was.
 I was certain that no other student could level up to my scores, but I was wrong.

-I did pass my exams but I wasn't pleased with the score because I knew that wasn't my best score.
-That same year I studied twice as hard to prepare for the next exam, I gave it everything I got and I reclaimed the title the following year.
+I did pass my exams, but I wasn't pleased with the score.
+I knew that wasn't my best score.
+That same year, I studied twice as hard to prepare for the next exam, I gave it everything I got, and I reclaimed the title the following year.

 You've received a decent pay increase, now what?
-You've bought a nice car and a beautiful home, now what?
+You've bought a nice car, and a beautiful home, now what?
 You've completed your university degree, now what?
 Will you advance or will you remain in the bliss of your last success?

-The choice is all yours, where do you want to go?
+The choice is yours, where do you want to go?
 What's your ultimate goal for your life?
 As a Christian, my ultimate goal is to make it into God's kingdom.
 When it's all said and done if I haven't done my best.
 If I haven't given my all.
 I would have completely missed the mark!

 See these posts: